 ARTS & CULTURE: Cohen is one of the world’s most active art buyers, and sits on the board of trustees to the Los Angeles Museum of Contemporary Art, and pledged more than a million dollars to the museum.
 They have donated large sums to NYU’s Tisch School of the Arts, recently gave $3 million to USC Cinematic Arts for scholarships, and more than $6 million Brown University’s Granoff Center for the Creative Arts.
 They also make a couple million dollars in smaller donations every year to museums and arts organizations of all shapes and sizes.
 These donations focus primarily on the New York City area, and tend to range from around $10,000 for smaller organizations like ArtsConnection or Creative Time, to closer to $100,000 for organizations like the Guggenheim or the Rock and Roll Hall of Fame.
 The Tribeca Film institute has also been a frequent recipient of donations.
 The Cohens recently gave a $50 million gift to MoMA through the Steven and Alexandra Cohen Foundation, for the creation of the Steven and Alexandra Cohen Center for Special Exhibitions.

 VETERANS: Cohen made a $275 million pledge to support military veterans and their families by opening up free mental-healthcare clinics across the country.
-The so-called Cohen Veterans Network will treat veterans who suffer from post-traumatic stress, and other mental health conditions free of charge.
+The Cohen Veterans Network will treat veterans who suffer from post-traumatic stress, and other mental health conditions free of charge.